Fatherhood | Jesse & Noah Bergland

 • “School’s around the corner and I need your help getting Melrose to bed on time, I should have to yell down every night to tell her it’s bedtime, you should just send her up.”

-I’ve been doing my best since this conversation, to step my game up, be more involved, and I will certainly check in with my mom more often to see if there’s more I can be doing.
+I’ve been doing my best since this conversation, to step my game up, and be more involved, and I will certainly check in with my mom more often to see if there’s more I can be doing.

-Fatherhood Advice from Jesse: Dad’s raising Daughters
+Fatherhood Advice from Jesse: Dad’s Raising Daughters

 Think of the example you want to set for Melrose.
 Essentially the way you treat or talk to your daughter, along with other women, is setting the tone for how she will expect to be treated by other men in her life.

-Britta, my wife, and I talk about how our relationship with each other is the most important relationship in the family.
+My wife and I talk about how our relationship with each other is the most important relationship in the family.
 We know if we’re good then the girls will be good.
 But if we are struggling, then that’s going to affect the girls.

 Keep in mind that you’re a role model.
 With every action, ask yourself if this is the message you want your daughter to hear.